Information for Participants

 Reasonable adjustments.

 We want to make sure that all participants are comfortable during research meetings and interactions with our staff.
 You can talk to a member of our team about reasonable adjustments at any time during the study.
-If you would like to tell us about reasonable adjustments you require before an appointment, please email us: awp.adept2rctsecure@nhs.net, or phone 07855 973171.
+If you would like to tell us about reasonable adjustments you require before an appointment, please email us: awp.adept2rctsecure@nhs.net.
 We understand that the support you may need can change on a day-to-day basis.
 Therefore, please also let our staff know about any reasonable adjustments you find helpful when you need them.

 To find out more about reasonable adjustments please visit The National Autistic Society website Asking for reasonable adjustments (autism.org.uk)